Japan

 Trade and Market Share Overview

-• Still committed to buying from U.S. (volume, reliability, origination investments), however Japanese industry beginning to diversify sources of feed ingredient imports.
+-Still committed to buying from the U.S. (volume, reliability, origination investments), however, Japanese industry beginning to diversify sources of feed ingredient imports.

 Policy Overview

-• U.S.-Japan bilateral trade agreement negotiation should go into Phase 2 for more favorable treatment of agricultural products.
+-Phase 2 U.S.-Japan bilateral trade agreement and IPEF negotiation should go towards more favorable treatment of agricultural products.

-• Biotech regulatory system both on genetic engineering and PBI is reasonably science based, while may need further simplification.
+-Biotech regulatory systems both on genetic engineering and PBI are reasonably science-based but may need further simplification.

-• Japan’s biofuel policy has allowed U.S. bioethanol market share at a maximum of 66% due to GHG emission reduction requirement.
+-Japan’s biofuel policy has allowed full market access to U.S. bioethanol due to GHG emission reduction requirements.